ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 Basic usage
 ===========

-Here is the minimal simulation program that is needed simulate an OpenFlow 1.3 environment.
-This code connects two hosts to a single switch using CSMA links, and install the switch and the controller using the ``OFSwitch13Helper``.
+Here is the minimal simulation program that is necessary to simulate an OpenFlow 1.3 network domain.
+This script connects two hosts to a single OpenFlow switch using CSMA links, and configure both the switch and the controller using the ``OFSwitch13InternalHelper`` class.

 .. code-block:: cpp

-  // Initial boilerplate
   #include "ns3/core-module.h"
   #include "ns3/network-module.h"
   #include "ns3/internet-module.h"